trakkjs/trakk-js/README.md

 The documenation will leave out all tracked events that you chose to ignore.
 See the [Ignore Unimportant Events](#ignore-unimportant-events) section.

-You have 2 options when it comes to documentation generation:

-1. An interactive, static & self-contained `HTML` file that will always work offline (recommended)
+The documentation comes in the form of an interactive, static & self-contained `HTML` file that will always work offline
-2. A basic `PDF` file

-#### HTML

 <div align="center">
   <img src="https://trakkjs.com/api/media/html-1.png" width=600/>